trinodb/trino/docs/src/main/sphinx/connector/hive-s3.rst

 * ``kmsKeyId``: ID of KMS-managed key to be used for client-side encryption.

+* ``allowedKmsKeyIds``: KMS-managed key IDs that are allowed to be specified as an extra credential.
+If list cotains "*", then any key can be specified via extra credential.

 The security mapping entries are processed in the order listed in the configuration file.
 More specific mappings should thus be specified before less specific mappings.
 For example, the mapping list might have URL prefix ``s3://abc/xyz/`` followed by